 Patriots hiring Bill O'Brien as new offensive coordinator

-Patriots hiring Bill O'Brien as new offensive coordinator originally appeared on NBC Sports Chicago
+Patriots hiring Bill O'Brien as new offensive coordinator originally appeared on NBC Sports Boston

 The New England Patriots will have an official offensive coordinator in 2023.

-The Patriots are naming Bill O'Brien their new offensive coordinator, NBC Sports Boston's Phil Perry confirmed Tuesday morning.
+The Patriots are naming Bill O'Brien their new offensive coordinator, our Phil Perry confirmed Tuesday morning.
 ESPN's Adam Schefter was the first to report O'Brien's hiring.

 O'Brien was one of five candidates to interview for New England's OC job but was viewed as the clear front-runner based on his familiarity with both the Patriots and quarterback Mac Jones.
 The Andover, Mass., native, spent five years with the Patriots as an assistant from 2007 to 2011 and served as the team's offensive coordinator in 2011.